12 Essential Tools for Your Startup Business

 If I can save 30 minutes a week by automating a task, that's an extra thirty minutes I can spend with my wife, creating resources for my mastermind members, or relaxing.

 Tools like IFTTT and Zapier connect two tools, allowing them to communicate with one another.
-If you're interested in downloading some of my favorite, time-saving IFTTT recipes, I'll send them to you.

-But, if you ever plan on contracting a Virtual Assistant, or VA, you'll need a way to communicate with them and track their work.
+If you ever plan on contracting a Virtual Assistant, or VA, you'll need a way to communicate with them and track their work.
 If you plan on hiring someone and adding them to your team as your startup business grows, the principle is the same.

 The bottom line is, you need to be able to communicate with all members of your team.